Learning to cook(G)-rated techniques for loving the ListView |

 Remember: this searching works on the string representation of the value, rather than on the values themselves.

-The ListView default behavior is to only use tool tips to show truncated cell values (even then only when FullRowSelect is true).
+The ListView default behaviour is to only use tool tips to show truncated cell values (even then only when FullRowSelect is true).
 But with an ObjectListView, you are not so limited.

 To show a different tooltip when the mouse is over a cell, you should listen for the CellToolTipShowing event.
 The parameter block for this event tells where the mouse was, what cell it was over, the model for that row, and the value that is shown in the cell.